-Prerequisite(s): CMP 145.
-This course explores software development operations (DevOps) currently used by organizations.
-At the end of this course, students will be able to: a) Define DevOps, b) Describe the necessary phases of an organization's DevOps, c) Compare and contrast current DevOps platforms, practices and tools used to provide continuous integration and continuous deployment (CI/CD) of software, d) Gain experience with current DevOps platforms, practices and tools.
+Prerequisite(s): CMP 145 and Junior/Senior standing, or permission This course explores software development operations (DevOps) currently used by organizations.
+At the end of this course, students will be able to: 1) Define DevOps; 2) Describe the necessary phases of an organization's DevOps; 3) Compare and contrast current DevOps platforms, practices and tools used to provide continuous integration and continuous deployment (CI/CD) of software; 4) Gain experience with current DevOps platforms, practices and tools.